 Excise Notice 203a: registered consignees This applies only to Northern Ireland

 Notice 204a: Temporary Registered Consignees This applies only to Northern Ireland

 Excise Notice 204b: commercial importers and tax representatives — EU trade in duty- paid excise goods This applies only to Northern Ireland

 1.1 What this notice is about

-This notice is about the AWRS which introduces a requirement for anyone who, sells, offers or exposes for sale or arranges to sell alcohol to other businesses on or after the point at which excise duty is payable, to be approved by HM Revenue and Customs (HMRC).
+This notice is about the AWRS which is a requirement for anyone who sells, offers or exposes for sale or arranges to sell alcohol to other businesses on or after the point at which excise duty is payable, to be approved by HMRC.

 This notice will help you to understand:

 - whether you’re required to be approved as a wholesaler

 - your obligations under the scheme